Integrationskurs: Content

-The primary curriculum for the language course defines the learning objectives and content of the language course.
+The primary curriculum for the language course defines the course's learning objectives and content.
 It represents the framework for the conception of various course models and their design.
 The examination objectives of the DTZ are also based on the curriculum framework.

 Development of the curriculum framework

 In connection with the entry into force of the Immigration Act on January 1, 2005, in Germany, the BAMF commissioned the Goethe-Institut in the autumn of 2006 to develop a curriculum framework for the Integrationskurs.
-This curricular basis for the Integrationskurs has existed since it was published in 2007.
+The framework was published in 2007.

 To create the curriculum framework, the Goethe-Institut project group surveyed course participants and teachers as well as existing studies and works from other institutions (Institute for Migration Research and Intercultural Studies, German Adult Education Association) and the Goethe-Institut itself ("Curriculum for designing a six-month language course for Aussiedler", 1991).
 In addition, the Goethe-Institut commissioned scientists from the Ludwig Maximilian University of Munich to "research and document the language needs of participants in the Integrationskurs by surveying institutions, course providers, and course participants (InDaZ)".

 Scientific findings on the acquisition of German as a second language, knowledge of the different backgrounds (e.g., length of stay, educational socialization, and more), the importance of migration experience, and living conditions of those taking part in the Integrationskurs in Germany were also incorporated into the formulation of the curriculum framework.

 Concerning the aspired ability of migrants to act, fundamental topics and specific areas in which they want or have to work linguistically should be determined.

 Learning objectives

 In the curriculum framework, a fundamental distinction is made between two types of learning objectives: communication according to fields of action and communication across fields of action.

-The formulation is made using optional descriptions (example: "Can use straightforward means to talk about themself and their situation in the country of origin, for example about the family, the job learned.") individual or multiple learning objectives are described under so-called linguistic actions such as information give, ask, report and the like and are grouped by the corresponding skill (writing, reading, listening, speaking, conversation) and level (A1 to B1) according to the Common European Framework of Reference for Languages (CEFRL).
+The formulation is made using optional descriptions (example: "Can use straightforward means to talk about themselves and their situation in the country of origin, for example about the family, the job learned.").
+Individual or multiple learning objectives are described under so-called linguistic actions such as giving information, asking questions, reporting, and the like and are grouped by the corresponding skill (writing, reading, listening, speaking, conversation) and level (A1 to B1) according to the Common European Framework of Reference for Languages (CEFRL).

 Communication in fields of action

-A distinction is made between 12 fields of action:
+Fields of action are divided into 12 areas: